gatling/frontline-cloud-doc/content/reference/admin/private_locations/kubernetes/configuration/index.md

 weight: 220341
 ---

+## Instance Specifications

+We recommend that you use for your own load generators pods with at least 4 cores.
+See CPU requests and limits configuration below.

+You might want to tune the `Xmx` JVM options to half of the memory request.
+See `jvm-options` configuration below.
+If you don't, the JVM will use a max heap size of 1/4th of the physical memory.

+Also, if you're deploying your load generators in the same cluster as the application under test, we recommend that you isolate the load generators on their dedicated nodes, using taints and tolerations.
+See `tolerations` configuration below.

 ## Permissions

 To use Kubernetes private locations, the control plane must have access to your Kubernetes cluster.